Install IronBee in a project

 --mode:

-verification.enable / verification.auto), so it’s equivalent to the ironbee verification toggles.
-For assist and enforce, install also records verification.strict at its default false (a strict choice you already made is kept).
+The choice is written explicitly to the committed project config (verification.enable / verification.auto), so it’s equivalent to the ironbee verification toggles.
+For assist and enforce, install also records verification.strict and verification.fix at their defaults (a choice you already made is kept).
 Any existing verification.model is preserved.
 The picker default reads the project’s own committed/local config (the machine-global config is ignored), so a fresh project defaults to assist even on a machine running monitoring-only globally.
 In a non-interactive shell with no --mode flag, the verification config is left untouched.

 Choosing which platforms to verify